Configuration Validation with Large Language Models: Threats To Validity

 \section{Threats To Validity}

-The external threats come from our evaluated \llms and dataset.
-We evaluate \fw with five state-of-the-art \llms that are widely used to mitigate threats on evaluated models.
-To mitigate threats from the evaluated projects, we select six mature, widely used software systems with different types.
+\para{External threats.} We evaluate \fw with eight state-of-the-art \llms to mitigate threats on evaluated models.
+To mitigate threats of evaluated projects, we select ten mature, widely used projects of different types.
 These systems are commonly used in prior studies~\cite{wang:icse:23,sun:osdi:20,cheng:issta:21,zhang:icse:21,rabkin:11,rabkin2:11,chen:fse:20}.
-To account for bias in the evaluated configuration data, we include many types of configuration parameters and their generation rules based on prior studies~\cite{xu:sosp:13,li:18,keller:dsn:08,li:issta:21} to synthesize our evaluation dataset.
-Our results cannot generalize to other types of misconfigurations (discussed in \S\ref{sec:discussion}).
-We believe that the overall trend is general, but the precise numbers could vary with other \llms, software systems, and configuration files in the field.
+To account for bias in the evaluated configuration data, we include many types of configuration parameters and their generation rules based on prior work~\cite{xu:sosp:13,li:18,keller:dsn:08,li:issta:21}.
+Our results cannot generalize to environment-related misconfigurations (discussed in \S\ref{sec:discussion}).
+We expect the overall trend to be general, but the precise numbers may vary with other \llms, projects, and configuration data in the field.

-\para{Internal.} The internal threats lie in potential bugs in the implementation of \ourframework, and experimental scripts for evaluation.
-To mitigate such threats, we have rigorously reviewed our code and carefully analyzed the experiment results.
+\para{Internal threats.} The internal threats lie in potential bugs in the implementation of \ourframework, and experimental scripts for evaluation.
+We have rigorously reviewed our code and multiple authors cross-validated the experiment results.

-\para{Construct.} The threats to construct validity mainly lie in the metrics used in the study.
-We use the popular \fonescore, Precision, and Recall for our evaluations, and carefully define our confusion matrices at both configuration file granularity and configuration parameter granularity for misconfiguration detection.
+\para{Construct threats.} The threats to construct validity mainly lie in metrics (\S\ref{sec:meth:metrics}).
+We use the popular \fonescore, precision, and recall, and define our confusion matrices at both configuration file and parameter levels.